Quick Start Guide

 Take care to only /consent people you trust, lest they hide your corpse

-Right-clicking Merchant and Trainer NPCs will open an interaction UI
+Right-clicking merchant and trainer NPCs will open an interaction UI

 Most merchants will only buy items similar to what they sell